jonathanmorgan/shell_scripts/bash/bash_notes.markdown

                 echo "var is set to '$1'"
             fi

-- populated - non-empty string - use "-n":
+    - populated/set - use "-n" (is variable populated/set? true = set, false = not set):

             if [ -n "${1}" ]
             then